Architecture

 6. The xDS snapshot is provided to the kgateway xDS server component in the kgateway pod.

-7. Gateway proxies in the cluster pull the latest Envoy configuration from the kgateway xDS server.
+7. Gateway proxies in the cluster pull the latest gateway proxy configuration from the kgateway xDS server.

-8. Users send a request to the IP address or hostname that the gateway proxy is exposed on.
+8. Clients send a request to the IP address or hostname that the gateway proxy is exposed on.

 9. The gateway proxy uses the listener and route-specific configuration that was provided in the xDS snapshot to perform routing decisions and forward requests to destinations in the cluster.